joel-beck/readnext/README.md

 Since the recommendations dataframe contains identifiers for the candidate papers, we can continue our reading flow by generating recommendations for the next paper.

-In this case, we want to use the `SciBERT` language model, assign a higher weight to the `co_citation_analysis` and `bibliographic coupling` features and disregard the author popularity by setting the `citationcount_author` weight to 0.
+In this case, we want to use the `SciBERT` language model and assign a higher weight to the `co_citation_analysis` and `bibliographic` coupling features, while disregarding the author popularity by setting the `citationcount_author` weight to 0.

-Note that we only have to specify the weights for the features we want to change from the default value of 1:
+Note that we only need to specify the weights for the features we want to change from the default value of 1:

 ```python
 # extract one of the paper identifiers from the previous top recommendation